 The Science of Hope and Optimism

 Social scientists have defined the terms “hope" and “optimism" in many different ways.
 Researchers often begin with the commonsense notion of dispositional optimism, which is the relatively stable expectation that good things rather than bad things will generally happen.
 They then go on to use or make reference to concepts such as the optimism of everyday life, big optimism, little optimism, private optimism, public optimism, explanatory style optimism, here-and-now optimism, and end-of-the-story optimism, among others.
-One goal of the present project is to clarify which definitions, constructs, and measures related to these and other terms are the most theoretically and practically fruitful, and which might have significant interdisciplinary import.
+One goal of the project was to clarify which definitions, constructs, and measures related to these and other terms are the most theoretically and practically fruitful, and which might have significant interdisciplinary import.

 For most of the 20th century, psychology emphasized negative aspects of human experience - disorders - and their treatment.
 Researchers and clinicians seemed to assume that positive inaccuracies, such as overly optimistic assessments of one's chances, were undesirable.
 A neutral and “realistic" perspective was a hallmark of mental health.